-The rates have been inflated for 2020 by the rate of increase to the DC Living Wage.
-The Day Habilitation Rate shall be reimbursed at \$6.08 per 1/4 hour or \$145.92 per day, & is reasonable as compared to the EPD HCBS waiver rate for ADHP as approved under the 1915(i) State Plan reimbursement rate for acuity 2 at \$130.60 per day.
-Day Habilitation Small Group shall be reimbursed at \$9.01 per 1/4 hour.
-Employment readiness service shall be reimbursed at \$5.24 per 1/4 hour and does not include reimbursement for RN oversight.
+The rates will be inflated by the rate of increase to the DC Living Wage.
+The Day Habilitation Rate shall be reimbursed at \$6.52 per 1/4 hour or \$156.48 per day, & is reasonable as compared to the EPD HCBS waiver rate for ADHP as approved under the 1915(i) State Plan reimbursement rate for acuity 2 at \$130.60 per day.
+Day Habilitation Small Group shall be reimbursed at \$11.85 per 1/4 hour.
+Employment readiness service shall be reimbursed at \$5.63 per 1/4 hour and does not include reimbursement for RN oversight.
 The rates have remained sufficient to maintain an adequate provider network.
 The methodology is scheduled for review in late 2020 following submission of provider costs reports & will be reevaluated at that time.

 In-home Support (IHS); SLT/P); Hourly Respite (HR); Supported Employment; Group Supported Employment; Individualized Day services (IDS): For these hourly based rates, the following methodology has been used to update the rates following CMS guidance & methodologies employed by other states for fee-for-service rates.
 Rates include DSP wages, productivity factors, employment related taxes, benefits, indirect or program related support, & administrative overhead expenses.
 Indirect expenses are calculated based on each service definition & DDA quality requirements.
-The DSP base for HR is raised to the Living Wage; the front-line supervisor hours for IDS increased to 75; Q hours for SL/P & SLT/P increased to 52; a new high acuity IHS was added with 52 hours for the Q and RN.
-Details for productivity factors, indirect & each rate methodology can be found at: https://dds.dc.gov/page/waiver-amendment-information.
+The DSP base for HR is raised to the Living Wage; the front-line supervisor hours for IDS increased to 75; Details for productivity factors, indirect & each rate methodology can be found at: https://dds.dc.gov/page/waiver-amendment-information.